-Student Phone Calls
+Student Phone Calls/ Cell Phones

-Students are not permitted to make phone calls or receive phone calls during the day.
+Research shows that student use of cell phones in school has negative effects on student performance and mental health.
+Studies have shown that increased cell phone use has led to higher levels of depression, anxiety, and other mental health disorders in children.
+Students are not permitted to make phone calls (unless permission is given) or receive phone calls during the day.
+This policy applies to the use of cell phones by students while on school property during school hours.
 Please contact the school office if necessary.
 (216-521-4115) Students are not permitted to carry cell phones on their person during the day.
 If a cell phone is brought to school, it MUST be turned OFF and left in the student's backpack.
+If a student violates this policy, the student's cell phone will be taken to the principal's office to be picked up by the student's parent or guardian.